zeissmicroscopy/cytodata_2022_workshop/README.md

 * Use the model inside [Napari]
 * Train your own model and package it a using the [czmodel] package
 * Read, process and write CZIs using [pylibCZIrw]
-* Create an [APEER] module from your own python code

 ## Train a Deep-Learning Model in APEER